Following is a summary of safety information related to the TIF procedure to help you better understand any potential risks that might arise.

 Contraindications for TIF procedure

-- You have a hiatal hernia greater than 2 cm in size.
+- You have a hiatal hernia greater than 2cm that can’t be repaired just prior to the TIF procedure

 - You have suffered from any of the following esophageal-related concerns: